Tornadoes in the United States: Intensity

 Tornadoes' damage varies based on their wind speeds and where they strike.
 The Enhanced Fujita Scale classifies a tornado by its damage and then uses that classification to estimate the tornado's wind speed.
 For example, if it causes very little damage, then it is classified as an EF0 tornado and likely had very low winds.
 If damage from the tornado is severe enough, then it may be rated and likely had winds exceeding 200 mph.
 In the United States, tornadoes have been known to form at high and low intensities.
 The probability of a high intensity or violent tornado differs by location across the country.
 For example, due to the high frequency of tornadoes in the "Tornado Alley" area mentioned before, a more violent tornado would be more likely to form there due to the strength of the thunderstorms produced by the two bordering air masses.
 The states with the highest number of F5 and EF5 rated tornadoes since data was available in 1950 are Alabama and Oklahoma, each with seven tornadoes.
 Iowa, Kansas, and Texas each are tied for second-most with six.
 The state with the highest number of F5 and EF5 tornadoes per square mile, however, was Iowa.
-The state with the most number of tornadoes classified as "violent", or F4 and F5, is Kentucky, and the state with the highest average intensity ranking for tornadoes is Alabama.
+Since 1950, the state with the most violent (EF4/F4+) tornadoes is Oklahoma with 68.

 Tornadoes that are classified as EF4 and EF5 (or "violent tornadoes") on the Enhanced Fujita Scale only account for an average of two percent of all tornadoes in the United States each year.
 However, these high-intensity storms do account for an average of seventy percent of all tornado-related deaths in the United States each year.
 These storms can have winds of over 200 mph and stay on the ground for over an hour.